 For Direct Communication the UAV and UAV-C shall comply with the principle described in clause 5.1.3 of TS 23.304 with following considerations specific for UAS:

 - Only the mapping of ProSe services (i.e. ProSe identifiers for C2) to default Destination Layer-2 ID(s) for initial signalling to establish unicast connection is provisioned in the UAV-C. Mapping to Destination Layer-2 ID(s) for broadcast and groupcast is not needed/provisioned.

+- Authorization for C2 communication shall comply with USS authorization requirements defined in TS 22.125 [4].
+If UAV and UAV-C pairing is done dynamically, UAV requests USS authorization for Direct C2 via 5GC using a PDU Session establishment/modification procedure.

+Editor's note: It is FFS whether authorization for direct C2 communication over PC5 can be supported using enhancement to existing authorization of C2 communication mechanism as specified in TS 23.256 [5] or via a separate procedure.

 6.1.3.2 C2 communication using PC5 Unicast link in 5G